Islandora-Labs/islandora_awesome/CONTRIBUTING.md

 ### Contribute code

-Before you set out to contribute code you will need to have completed a [Contributor License Agreement](http://islandora.ca/sites/default/files/islandora_cla.pdf) or be covered by a [Corporate Contributor Licencse Agreement](http://islandora.ca/sites/default/files/islandora_ccla.pdf).
-The signed copy of the license agreement should be sent to <mailto:community@islandora.ca>
+For most Islandora contributions, you would need to have completed a [Contributor License Agreement](http://islandora.ca/sites/default/files/islandora_cla.pdf) or be covered by a [Corporate Contributor Licencse Agreement](http://islandora.ca/sites/default/files/islandora_ccla.pdf).
+Awesome Islandora is shared on a [CC0 Public Domain license](https://creativecommons.org/publicdomain/zero/1.0/), as are all additions.
+By contributing to the list, your additions will also be shared under this licence.
+A CLA is not required for contributions to Awesome Islandora.

+To contribute to Awesome Islandora please ensure your pull request adheres to the following guidelines:

+Use the following format:
+[Module Name](link) (Status: Stable or In Development) - Brief Description of what the module does Make an individual pull request for each new item.
+Link additions should be inserted alphabetically to the relavant category New categories or improvements to the existing categorization are welcome.
+Check your spelling and grammar.
+The pull request and commit should have a useful title.

 _If you are interested in contributing code to Islandora but do not know where to begin:_